Dave Barry: Writing career

 In response to a column in which Barry mocked the cities of Grand Forks, North Dakota, and East Grand Forks, Minnesota, for calling themselves the "Grand Cities", Grand Forks named a sewage pumping station after Barry in January 2002.
 Barry traveled to Grand Forks for the dedication ceremony.

 Articles written by Barry have appeared in publications such as Boating, Home Office Computing, and Reader's Digest, in addition to the Chicken Soup for the Soul inspirational book series.
 Two of his articles have been included in The Best American Sports Writing series.
 One of his columns was used as the introduction to the book Pirattitude!: So You Wanna Be a Pirate?
 Here's How!
 (ISBN 0-451-21649-0), a follow-up to Barry's role in publicizing International Talk Like a Pirate Day.
-His books have frequently appeared on The New York Times Best Seller List.
+His books have frequently appeared on The New York Times Best Seller list.

 On October 31, 2004, Barry announced that he would be taking an indefinite leave of absence of at least a year from his weekly column to spend more time with his family.
 In December 2005, Barry said in an interview with Editor & Publisher that he would not resume his weekly column, although he would continue such features as his yearly gift guide, his year-in-review feature, and his blog, as well as an occasional article or column.

 In 2005, Barry won the Walter Cronkite Award for Excellence in Journalism.

-On Sunday, September 22, 2013, the opening night of the 15th annual Fall for the Book festival in Fairfax, Virginia, Barry was awarded the event's highest honor, the Fairfax Prize, honoring outstanding literary achievement, presented by the Fairfax Library Foundation.

 Dave's World television series

 From 1993 to 1997, CBS broadcast the sitcom Dave's World based on the books Dave Barry Turns 40 and Dave Barry's Greatest Hits.
 The show starred Harry Anderson as Barry and DeLane Matthews as his wife Beth.
 In an early episode, Barry appeared in a cameo role.
-After four seasons, the program was canceled shortly after being moved from its "coveted" Monday night slot to the "Friday night death slot," so named because of its association with low viewership.
+After four seasons, the program was canceled shortly after being moved from its "coveted" Monday night slot to the "Friday night death slot", so named because of its association with low viewership.